dolph/xchat-colors-solarized-black/README.md

-# Solarized Colorscheme for XChat
+# Solarized Black Colorscheme for XChat

 This is a port of the [Solarized][solarized-homepage] colorscheme for [XChat][xchat-homepage]: